bbmoz/simplehyper.info/README.md

 generated in a web browser.
 However, users cannot receive stakes or manage their Hyper in any way, so
 they must ensure that the generated private key is stored in a safe location before using the generated public address.

-The simplehyper.info project is inspired by the <a href="https://github.com/pointbiz/bitaddress.org" target="_blank">bitaddress.org project</a>.
+The SimpleHyper.info project is inspired by <a href="https://github.com/pointbiz/bitaddress.org" target="_blank">bitaddress.org</a>.

-The simplehyper.info project provides an all-in-one HTML document with embedded JavaScript/Css/Images.
-The JavaScript is readable (not minified) and contains simple API GET requests to the <a href="http://hyper.blockexplorer.cc/chain/Hyper/q" target="_blank">Hyper block explorer</a>.
+SimpleHyper.info provides an all-in-one HTML document with embedded JavaScript/Css/Images.
+The JavaScript is readable (not minified) and does not perform any server calls.
 The benefit of this technique is you can load the JavaScript locally and trust that the JavaScript did not change after being loaded.
+In addition, all images have been converted to Base64.

 Here is a link to the BitcoinTalk.org forum topic discussing the original bitaddress.org project: https://bitcointalk.org/index.php?topic=43496.0